BinLama/pomodoro/frontend/README.md

 - [x] Build a navigation
 - [ ] Create a task list (with CURD operations)
 - [x] Save them all in local storage if they are not logged in
-- [ ] tell give them a small warning about persistence of data
+- [ ] give them a small warning about persistence of data
 - [ ] Create settings or customize (that should first be able to change the pomodoro timer levels, then set up ararms)

 ### TODO POMODORO: